Skip to content

 Publish button

 6. Your video will be on the left-hand side.
-You can click on the video, and it will open the video in YouTube.
+You can click on the video, which will open it on YouTube.

 Channel subtitles